Learning Disabilities Care Options: Everything you Need to Know

 How much does learning disability care cost?

-In 2018/19 the cost of care for working age adults rose by 1.6% and care for an older person by 3.4%.
-Almost £6 billion was spent on care for people with learning disabilities.
-Over £6 Bn was spent on care for people who need physical support and almost £2000 million was spent on care for people with conditions that affect their memory or cognition.
-According to the NHS, at-home care can typically cost £20 per hour (this can vary depending on where a person lives).
-On average, in the UK a live-in carer can cost between £650 - £1,600 a week (depending on the level of care needed).
+In 2018/19 almost £6 billion was spent on care for people with learning disabilities.
+According to the NHS, at-home care can typically cost £20 per hour (depending on where a person lives) and on average, a live-in carer can cost between £650 - £1,600 a week (depending on the level of care needed).

 With Curam, you only pay for the care delivered.